MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-powershell.md

 ---
-title: Quickstart - Configure Terraform in Azure Cloud Shell with PowerShell
+title: Get Started - Configure Terraform in Azure Cloud Shell with PowerShell
-description: In this quickstart, you learn how to configure Terraform in Azure Cloud Shell with PowerShell
+description: In this article, you learn how to configure Terraform in Azure Cloud Shell with PowerShell
-keywords: terraform azure cli devops install configure portal interactive login rbac service principal automated script ms.topic: quickstart ms.date: 07/30/2021 ms.custom: devx-track-terraform
+keywords: terraform azure cli devops install configure portal interactive login rbac service principal automated script ms.topic: quickstart ms.date: 08/01/2021 ms.custom: devx-track-terraform
 adobe-target: true
 # Customer intent: As someone new to Terraform and Azure, I want configure Terraform in Azure Cloud Shell using the PowerShell environment.
 ---

-# Quickstart: Configure Terraform in Azure Cloud Shell with PowerShell
+# Get Started: Configure Terraform in Azure Cloud Shell with PowerShell

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]